ros-navigation/navigation2/nav2_collision_monitor/README.md

 The following notes could be made:

- * Due to faster algorithms, circle shapes are preferred for the approach behavior models.
+ * Due to sheer speed, circle shapes are preferred for the approach behavior models if you can approximately model your robot as circular.
  * More points mean lower performance.
 Pointclouds could be culled or filtered before the Collision Monitor to improve performance.